leoneu/units/README.md

 When operating with programmed variables that hold physical types, it is sometimes hard to see what kinds of data a variable holds, and what kind of unit it is stored in.
-Does it hold a velocity or a distance?
+Does it hold a velocity or a length?
 Given it is a velocity, does it store the value in meters per second, millimeteres per second, or in some other kind of unit?
 British miles per second perhaps?
 Or maybe in lightyears per minute?
 Is the angle measured in degrees or radians?

-By using the units package, all variables with a certain physical type (e.g. distance, angle or velocity), is stored in the same format with the same unit.
+By using the units package, all variables with a certain physical type (e.g. length, angle or velocity), is stored in the same format with the same unit.
 Even though the numbers are always stored in the same way, you can specify them anyway you want, and represent them anyway you want.
 E.g. even though an angle is stored as milliradians, you can specify it as degrees, and display it as